wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/review-networking-requirements.md

 ## Use the Network Planner

 In just a few steps, the Network Planner can help you determine and organize network requirements for connecting Teams users across your organization.
-When you provide your network details and Teams usage, the Network Planner calculates your network requirements for deploying Teams and cloud voice across your organization’s physical locations.
+When you provide your network details and Teams usage, the Network Planner calculates your network requirements for deploying Teams and cloud voice across your organization's physical locations.

 ![Network Planner](../media/network-planner.png)